KonnexionsGmbH/ora_bench/scripts/README.md

 ### 6 `run_properties_standard`

 This script is executed for one of the supported databases with standard properties.
 The script performs the following tasks:

 - `run_collect_and_compile` - collects the libraries necessary for compilation and then compiles the ora_bench software,
 - `run_db_setup` - downloads the Docker image from Docker Hub and prepares its database for further processing and
-- `run_bench_all_drivers` - executes the driver specific sub-scripts.
+- `run_all_drivers` - executes the driver specific sub-scripts.

 ### 7 `run_properties_variations`

 This script is executed for one of the supported databases.
 The script performs the following tasks:

 - `run_collect_and_compile` - collects the libraries necessary for compilation and then compiles the ora_bench software,
 - `run_db_setup` - downloads the Docker image from Docker Hub and prepares its database for further processing and
-- `run_bench_all_drivers` - is running for each of the following parameter combinations:
+- `run_all_drivers` - is running for each of the following parameter combinations:

 | batch.size    | core.multiplier | transaction.size |
 | :---          | :---            | :---             |